 Time to Prepare: 3 Equipment Failure Scenarios Following COVID-19

-Regardless of preventative maintenance, Envista expects a significant rise of insurance claims due to breakdown and failure of equipment once companies return to normal business.
-Facilities such as schools, retail establishments, food processing plants, part manufacturers and industrial plants have had to shut down given the global pandemic.
-In many cases, these properties have operated for years without an extended shut down, but due to the current global crisis they are now forced to deal with the effects of such a shut down.
+Regardless of preventative maintenance, Envista expects a significant rise in insurance claims due to breakdown and failure of equipment once companies return to normal business.
+Facilities such as schools, retail establishments, food processing plants, part manufacturers, and industrial plants have had to shut down given the global pandemic.
+In many cases, these properties have operated for years without an extended shutdown, but due to the current global crisis, they are now forced to deal with the effects of such a shutdown.
 Furthermore, the effects of these failures can create significant business income losses if the failed equipment is integral to operations and assuming increased lead times for repair or replacement of essential parts and labor.
-If business proactively maintain their equipment, they can significantly mitigate any of these risks.
+If business proactively maintains their equipment, they can significantly mitigate any of these risks.

 In the next article, we will dive deeper into common failure modes and preventative measures that any business can perform on the critical equipment and systems we expect to be most impacted by these unprecedented times.